ayushchauhan101/easy-typescript/README.md

 ## Content:

-1. Starting and typescript config
+Starting and typescript config

+**Part:**

-2. Basic usage and understanding
+1. Basic usage and understanding
-3. Generics
+1. Generics
-4. Types and it's uses
+1. Types and it's uses
-5. Tuples and Enums
+1. Tuples and Enums
+1. Functions and Objects

 _This is an ongoing project and the maintainer appreciate any and all input, issues, discussions as well as PR(Pull Request)_